TensorFlow Hub: Overview

-The service reduces redundant training, accelerates experimentation, and promotes model reuse across different tasks.
-It is comparable in spirit to the Hugging Face Model hub but is tightly integrated with TensorFlow APIs and compatible with TensorFlow Lite and TensorFlow Extended (TFX).

 History

 TensorFlow Hub was announced by Google in March 2018, with the first public version released shortly after.
 Its introduction coincided with the growing adoption of transfer learning techniques and the need for standardized model packaging.
 Over time, the hub expanded to include models such as the BERT family, MobileNet, EfficientNet, and the Universal Sentence Encoder.

 In 2020, research on “Regret selection in TensorFlow Hub” explored the problem of identifying optimal models for downstream tasks given a large repository of alternatives.

 Applications

 TensorFlow Hub hosts a variety of models across machine learning domains: